Lucy Charles-Barclay: Background, career highlights, quotes

 Lucy Charles-Barclay is one of triathlon's greatest all-round athletes.
 Here's everything you need to know about the British sporting star…

-Having made the transition from the pool to the multisport world, it’s fair to say that Lucy Charles-Barclay made a deep and near-immediate impression on the long-course scene.
+Having made the transition from the pool to the multisport world, it’s fair to say that the 2023 Ironman world champion Lucy Charles-Barclay has made a deep impression on the long-course scene.

 Arguably the strongest swimmer in all women’s triathlon, she continues to make her presence felt on the race course.
-But the big one still awaits…
+And, after four runners-up finishes in the big one – the Ironman World Champs – she finally mounted that top step in 2023 with a record-breaking time.

 Who is Lucy Charles-Barclay?